 - 2. Designated Holidays.
 The following days are designated as holidays:

-- New Year's Day
+- o New Year's Day

-- Martin Luther King, Jr. Day
+- o Martin Luther King, Jr. Day

-- Presidents' Day
+- o Presidents' Day

-- Memorial Day
+- o Memorial Day

-- Independence Day
+- o Independence Day

-- o Labor Day
+- Labor Day

 - o Veterans' Day

 - Thanksgiving

 - Day after Thanksgiving

-- Christmas Eve Day
+- o Christmas Eve Day

 - o Christmas Day

-- New Year's Eve Day
+- o New Year's Eve Day

 - 3. Scheduling.
 In the event Veterans' Day, Christmas Eve, Christmas Day, New Year's Eve Day, New Year's Day and/or Independence Day fall on Sunday the following Monday is recognized as an agency holiday.
 If an aforementioned holiday falls on Saturday, the preceding Friday is recognized as an agency holiday.
 If two holidays are observed together, and one or both fall on the weekend, the Agency will try to mirror its holiday observances with our fiduciary, Branch County.

 - 4. Rate of Payout.
 Holiday days will be paid out at the employee's pay rate at the time of the holiday.

 - 5. Compensation for a Holiday Worked: Employees (including supervisors) required to work during an agency designated holiday shall be compensated at one and one-half times the current rate of pay for the time worked in accordance with the additional time policy.
 Eligible employees will also receive holiday pay.
 Employees must receive prior approval from their division director before working on a holiday.

+- 6. Loss of Holiday Pay: An employee who fails to qualify for holiday pay must take any available paid time off.
+If no paid time off is available, accruals and benefit withholdings will be adjusted accordingly.